Skip to main content

 ABOUT Emilie Kao

 Emilie Kao serves as senior counsel and vice president of advocacy strategy for Alliance Defending Freedom.
-Before joining ADF, Kao served as director of the DeVos Center for Religion and Civil Society at the Heritage Foundation.
-She also served as senior legal counsel at an international human rights law firm, East Asia team leader in the U.S. Department of State’s Office of International Human Rights, and director of international advocacy at the Becket Fund for Religious Liberty.
+In her role, she works on academic scholarship and coalitions of strategic partners.
+She previously served as director of the DeVos Center for Religion and Civil Society at the Heritage Foundation.
+She also worked as senior legal counsel at an international human rights law firm, East Asia team leader in the U.S. Department of State’s Office of International Human Rights, and director of international advocacy at the Becket Fund for Religious Liberty.
 She was an adjunct professor at Antonin Scalia Law School at George Mason University and is co-editor of the “First Principles on International Human Rights” essay series.
 She has testified before the U.S. Congress and spoken at the United Nations in Geneva and New York.
 Kao earned her A.B. cum laude from Harvard University and her J.D. from Harvard Law School.
 She is a member of the state bars of California and the District of Columbia and is admitted to practice in the U.S. Supreme Court.